Schutztruppe: German East Africa

 At the outbreak of the First World War, the Schutztruppe in German East Africa was organised into 14 field companies (Feldkompanien) with 2,500 men under arms, with headquarters at the capital Dar es Salaam.
 Including carriers and labourers, the force had about 14,000 personnel.
-On 13 April 1914, Lieutenant Colonel Paul Emil von Lettow-Vorbeck assumed command in German East Africa.
+On 13 April 1914, Lieutenant Colonel Paul von Lettow-Vorbeck assumed command in German East Africa.
 He led his units throughout the First World War, eventually being promoted to Generalmajor.
-The Schutztruppe in East Africa became the last German formation to surrender – days after the armistice in November 1918.
+The Schutztruppe in East Africa became the last German formation to surrender – days after the armistice of 11 November 1918.

 A pre-war company consisted of 160 (expandable to 200) men in three platoons (Züge) of 50 to 60 men each, including two machine-gun teams.
 Each of the 14 companies also had a minimum 250 man carrier contingent as well as native irregulars known as Ruga-Ruga, called Fita-Fita in German Samoa, of approximately the same size units.